A TEENAGER is set to undergo a major operation to try to save her from a painful, crippling condition which could eventually kill her.

 "Another problem I have, is pain, after standing up for long periods of time as it causes my back to ache.

 “I also have to be really careful about taking part in certain sports.

 “I knew that one day I would have to have this operation, but when I was first told I could have it, I really didn’t want it.

 “But every person who visited my house tried to talk me round, and eventually I realised I was better to get it out of the way before my GCSEs.”

 Jessica is expected to undergo the operation,that will see her off school for more than three months, in September in Sheffield.

-The youngster’s mum Jenette, who underwent the same operation 20 years ago after inheriting the condition from her mother, is now trying to raise awareness of the condition that affects one in every 2000 people.
+The youngster’s mum Jenette, who underwent the same operation 20 years ago after inheriting the condition from her mother, is now trying to raise awareness of the condition that affects one in